 The main purpose of completing a local survey is to gather the information needed to plan for the wise use of a community's resources.

 A historic resources survey will provide guidance on historically and culturally significant resources in the City that can be used for future policymaking.
 A historic resources survey does not:

 Impose any restrictions or obligations on property owners.

 Require access to the interior of any property.

-The City of San Marcos has contracted Hicks and Company Environmental, Archeological, and Planning Consultants of Austin, Texas, to complete a historic resources survey for the City.
-A sub-consultant on the project will be Terracon.
+The City of San Marcos contracted Hicks and Company Environmental, Archeological, and Planning Consultants of Austin, Texas, to complete the historic resources survey.
+A sub-consultant on the project was Terracon.